How to Teach Colours to Toddlers and Preschoolers

-Your young one’s ability to recognise different colours begins to develop around when he is about 18 months old .
-At the same time, kids start to notice differences in shapes, texture, and size and pick up the similarities.
-Knowing primary colours takes longer, and most children by the age of 36 months can name at least one.
+Your young one’s ability to recognise different colours begins to develop way before he is one year old.
+At the same time, he starts to notice differences in shapes, texture, and size and picks up the similarities.
+Knowing primary colours takes longer, and most children by the age of 30-months can name at least one colour.

-Before you can begin to teach colours to toddlers, it is crucial that you understand the learning process of toddlers and kids.
-Especially with abstract concepts such as colours, kids need to have accumulated a lot of information before they can understand what colours are.
-Before the concept of colour is understood, the learning might be as simple as blue is blue.
-Kids cannot understand that different shades of blue are all still blue such as light blue and navy blue.
-Neither do they have the verbal skills to explain the difference.
+Before you begin to teach colours to toddlers, it is crucial that you understand your child’s learning process.
+Especially with abstract concepts, such as colours, kids need to have accumulated a lot of information before they can understand colours are.
+Before the concept of colour is understood, the learning might be as simple as ‘blue is blue’.
+Kids cannot differentiate between different shades, such as shades of blue – light blue and navy blue; neither do they have the verbal skills to explain the difference.

 How to Teach Colours With Everyday Activities

-Teaching colours during everyday activities and routine is the best way to reinforce the concept of colours that is taught to them in their preschools.
-Children have a natural affinity toward brightly coloured objects; hence most of their toys are strikingly colourful.
-When you show them, say, a ball, using the word “colour” along with the name of the object is a good way to begin.
-Instead of saying ‘this is red’, the better approach would be to say ‘this is a ball, and its colour is red’.
+Teaching colours during everyday activities and routine is the best way to reinforce the concept of colours that is taught to kids in their preschools.
+Children have a natural affinity toward brightly coloured objects, especially red; hence most of their toys are strikingly colourful.
+Showing them an object, say, a ball, using the word “colour” along with the name of the object is a good way to begin teaching them colours.
+Therefore, instead of saying ‘this is red’, the better approach would be to say ‘this is a ball, and its colour is red’.
 The same can be done with different coloured balls.

 1. Modelling Clay

 Activities involving modelling clay is a great tool to teach colours in kindergarten.
 Modelling clay is highly engaging while being endlessly fun.
-Children can learn how to recognise colours and build different things out of the same colour, or they can mix colours to see what they get.
+Children can learn how to recognise colours and build different things out of the same colour.
+They can also mix colours to see what they get!

 2. Colour Matching Games

-Colour matching games are a good way of teaching primary colours to preschoolers.
-You can make coloured cards out of any cardboard and place them on the floor or table.
-The game is to pick up matching colours.
+Colour matching games are great to teach primary colours to preschoolers.
+You can make coloured cards out of any cardboard and place them on the floor or table, and get your kid to pick up matching colours.
 The same can be done with coloured blocks or balls with each day dedicated to a different colour.

 3. Finger Painting

-Finger painting is an immensely fun and great activity to teach colours to 3-year-olds.
+Finger painting is an immensely fun activity to teach colours to 2 to 3-year-old kids.
 Children of that age are old enough to paint with colours, and you can start with one colour every day.
 The activity would be to let them have fun colouring while they tell you what colour it is.

 4. I Spy Game